 Doctor Of Nursing Practice (BSN-DNP)

-The program ranges 75 to 84 credits (depending upon program concentration).
+The program ranges 81 credits.
 Students will complete clinical requirements to meet the mandated minimum 1,000 hours of specialty training that is one of the hallmarks of the DNP degree.
 Students will complete a scholarly DNP project aimed at translating advanced practice skills into evidence-based practice changes focused on the rapid translation of research to practice, minimizing the research to practice gap.
 Full-time BSN-DNP students would complete the program in three years.

 Multiple Entry Points